Work with feature tables

 Before creating any feature tables, you must create a database to store them.

-%sql CREATE DATABASE IF NOT EXISTS <database_name>
+%sql CREATE DATABASE IF NOT EXISTS <database-name>

 Feature tables are stored as Delta tables.
 When you create a feature table with create_table (Feature Store client v0.3.6 and above) or create_feature_table (v0.3.5 and below), you must specify the database name.
 For example, this argument creates a Delta table named customer_features in the database recommender_system.